sts10/phraze/readme.markdown

 ## Word lists used

 Phraze uses the [Orchard Street Lists](https://github.com/sts10/orchard-street-wordlists).
 These word lists are licensed separately.
 See that project's repository for licensing information concerning the word lists.
+All of the Orchard Street Wordlists lists are uniquely decodable, so they are safe to use without a separator between words.

 By default, Phraze uses the Orchard Street Medium list, which has 7,776 words.
 That means each word adds 12.93 bits of entropy to a passphrase.